InemesitUmoh/C10-team-satima/README.md

 - **Competition metric:** mean character-level Levenshtein distance against hidden references.
 - **Automated quality checks:** every generated story is screened for leaked labels, length outliers, repetition loops, garbled text, and unclosed sentences before submission.
 - **Local validation (post-submission):** k-fold cross-validation and a train/validation loss diagnostic were added after our official submission; see below.

+  ## Sample Outputs

+**Prompt:** "Hyena jumps at the moon in water."
+> A humbled hyena guards a watering hole by night; owls say humility keeps fireflies safe as well.

+**Prompt:** "Create an East African tale of hare claiming thunder for himself."
+> Hare borrowed thunder in a hollow drum; Elephant listened and returned the rhythm to grazing cattle.
+Hare ran away empty-bellied, humbled by shared time over vanity.

+**Prompt:** "Tell a moral market tale about returning a lost cowrie shell."
+> Returning a dropped coin led rice at dawn to an idle loom and finally to widows sharing bread.
+Small acts multiply when kept small enough for another person's fire.

 ## Reproduction